brantr/brantr.github.io/_posts/blog/2017-09-27-knights-landing.md

 * If data is being written out and will not be re-used, use streaming stores to prevent evictions from cache.
 Data must occupy linear memory without gaps.
 * Avoid manual loop unrolling.
 * SIMD directives on page 193
+* Vectorization may not produce numerically identical results to scalar operations, especially in reductions.
+Use "-fp-model precise" to prevent vectorization of reductions (and other things).

 ## Prefetching
 * Compiler prefetching via "-opt-prefetch=n".
 Automatically set to n=3 with -Ox.